ciffelia/discord-md/README.md

 - Block quotes are not parsed. `> ` will be treated as plain text.
 - Nested emphasis, like `*italics **bold italics** italics*`, may not be parsed properly.
 - Intraword emphasis may not be handled properly.
 The parser treats `foo_bar_baz` as emphasis, while Discord's parser does not.
+- Escaping sequence will be treated as plain text.

 ## License